debashriroy/video-over-dsa/README.md

 Equipment Needed:

 1. Webcamera with 720p resolution
-2. 2 USRP B210s for each PU or SU transmitter-receiver pair
+2. Two USRP B210s for each PU or SU transmitter-receiver pair
-3. 1 USRP B210 for spectrum sensing
+3. One USRP B210 for spectrum sensing
 4. Encough computing resources for operating as video transmitter, receiver, channel selector, and feedback server